Cost of Living Comparison Between Stockholm and Umea Cost of Living Comparison Between Stockholm and Umea

 Both have safer and rougher neighborhoods, but overall safety is comparable to other large cities.
 Neighborhood choice matters more than the city-level comparison – central, well-trafficked areas feel secure in both.

-Should I move to Stockholm or Umea?
+Should I move to Stockholm or to Umea?

 If budget matters most, go with Umea.
 If higher salaries, better infrastructure, or specific career opportunities are the priority, Stockholm makes more sense.
 Both are solid long-term options with distinct trade-offs.